 Female Bernedoodle dogs are often nurturing in nature, and less likely to get right up in another dog’s face when meeting them for the first time.

 However, this isn’t to be confused with submissiveness or shyness though, because they stand their ground when required.

-The female Bernedoodle can be a little on the lazy side, and she might have the tendency to be a bit of a diva when it comes to dinnertime – or avoiding going for a walk she can’t really be bothered with.
+The female Bernedoodle can be a little on the lazy side, and she might tend to be a bit of a diva when it comes to dinnertime – or avoiding going for a walk she can’t be bothered with.

 Male Bernedoodles are much more encouraged towards physical activity, and also a bit more protective in how they behave.

 Comically enough, male Bernedoodles have been known to strut around as though on patrol, entirely unaware that their breed is in no way suitable for guard dog duty.

 The males of this breed are far too friendly to ever be guard dogs anyway, and often prove very curious and buddy-buddy sorts who can be relied upon to want to know what you’re up to and if they can have any fun getting involved in it too.